FlorentLM/mokap/README.md

 - [ ] Add support for other camera brands
 - [ ] Add support for AMD GPU encoding
 - [x] ~~Finish calibration mode~~  erm... needs some fixes
+- [ ] Embed useful metadata in the videos / images

 <p>(<a href="#readme-top">back to top</a>)</p>